can concrete eat plastic

 Can Concrete Eat Plastic?
 (How About PVC Pipe?)

-Concrete can eat plastic but not all types of plastic.
+Concrete can eat plastic, but not all types of plastic.
 The alkaline content in concrete will gradually corrode most plastics so that this material disintegrates over a long period of time.
-There are other types of plastics like PVC and Polyethylene, that are not subject to the corrosive property of concrete.
+There are other types of plastics, like PVC and Polyethylene, that are not subject to the corrosive properties of concrete.

 Concrete and Plastic – Above Ground

-Understanding the relationship between concrete and plastic is crucial for plumbing activity, which in turn is an important part of the construction industry.
+Understanding the relationship between concrete and plastic is crucial for plumbing activity.
+And that is, in turn, an important part of the construction industry.

 You will agree with me that there seems to be an inseparable relationship between these two materials.

-Alkaline chemicals in concrete like calcium hydroxide, sodium hydroxide, and potassium hydroxide can eat into plastic, though according to Bernard Erin, PVC is known to have excellent resistance to these chemicals.
+Alkaline chemicals in concrete, like calcium hydroxide, sodium hydroxide, and potassium hydroxide, can eat plastic.
+However, according to Bernard Erin, PVC is known to have excellent resistance to these chemicals.

-In the past, we see that metal pipes were prevalent in plumbing, but this been changing over the 20th and 21st centuries.
+In the past, metal pipes were prevalent in plumbing, but this has changed over the 20th and 21st centuries.

 These metal pipes were prone to quicker corrosion in a shorter lifespan.
-Also, metal being a good conductor of heat, the pipes made of metal caused the water too frequently freeze up resulting in people not having access to running water during much of the cold winter months.
+Also, metal is a good conductor of heat.
+So, the pipes made of metal caused the water to freeze up too frequently.
+As a result, people didn’t have access to running water during much of the cold winter months.

-If you lived or worked in a building that was made with concrete you would not look forward to spending winter in your home or office.
+If you lived or worked in a building that was made of concrete, you would not look forward to spending winter in your home or office.

 Homes and buildings have now been fitted with PVC plastic plumbing for a few decades.
 PVC is used in the manufacture of water pipes and numerous other products.